 Generally, you should yield right-of-way too :

 Drivers who are already driving on the highway have the right-of-way on a highway.
-When merging from a highway ramp, freeway drivers should move over if it is safe, so the merging car has space.
-It is the driver’s responsibility to enter when there is space and drive up according to the speed.
+When merging from a highway ramp, freeway drivers should move over if it is safe so the merging car has space.
+It is the driver’s responsibility to enter when there is space and drive according to the speed.

 One of the few times a driver making a left turn has the right-of-way is when they have an advance green light.
-Whether it's a flashing light or arrow, drivers will have the right-of-way to proceed.
+Whether it's a flashing light or an arrow, drivers will have the right-of-way to proceed.

 When making a right-hand turn, pedestrians and vehicles have the right-of-way.
 Once they cross, and there is no oncoming traffic, you are good to make a right turn.
 Unless there is a sign or you are driving in Montreal, it is legal to make a right-hand turn at a red light.